 2) Use customer service to your advantage.
 If you buy online with a vendor such as Amazon, use the online chat feature to give feedback on the purchase.
 A lot of customers find they can get issues addressed quickly by flagging problems this way.

-3) Don’t toss the old electronics!
+4) Don’t toss the old electronics!
 If you are upgrading electronics, your older devices could still be working.
-Read more about how you can sell, donate or recycle those used items by checking this guide.